 The liver is the largest organ of the human body.
 A functional powerhouse and a true miracle of nature’s perfect design.
-The liver synthesizes protein, produces hormones, detoxifies chemicals or regulates glycogen storage.
+The liver synthesizes protein, produces hormones, detoxifies chemicals, or regulates glycogen storage.
 And synthesize metabolites necessary for human growth and adds indigestion.
 With such wide and varied functions, any disease that affects the liver can devastating effects on the whole body.

-The liver affected by more than 100 diseases, some with acute onset where most of the damage happens within days or weeks.
+The liver is affected by more than 100 diseases, some with acute onset where most of the damage happens within days or weeks.
 Some chronic where liver damage takes place gradually in a matter of years.
 Most of these liver diseases cause DNA damage, accumulation of toxins in the liver.
 And anatomical changes and may lead to permanent damage or liver failure.

 Symptoms of Liver Diseases:

-There is not a single class of liver diseases so the clinical presentation and symptoms varied but most common symptoms include.
+There is not a single class of liver diseases so the clinical presentation and symptoms varied but the most common symptoms include.

 - Confusion, disorientation, and other CNS symptoms associated with hepatic encephalopathies.